Karen Moss – Executive Director and Founder

 Dr Mark Eltringham is in private practice at Sunninghill Clinic, Johannesburg.
 He was the first South African orthopaedic surgeon to train formally in the Ponseti Method, with Dr John Herzenberg in Baltimore, USA, in September 2003.

-Dr Eltringham worked with STEPS to assist patients from neighbouring countries when there were no treatment alternatives available to them.
-Dr Eltringham was part of the faculty for the STEPS South African Ponseti training in 2006 and 2007.
+Dr Eltringham worked with Steps to assist patients from neighbouring countries when there were no treatment alternatives available to them.
+Dr Eltringham was part of the faculty for the Steps South African Ponseti training in 2006 and 2007.
+He was a director of Steps from 2005 to 2010.

 Dr Eltringham was part of the faculty for the SAPOS 2012 Ponseti instructional course held at Tygerberg Stellenbosch Medical campus, and helped to coordinate the Johannesburg visit and practical training by the faculty.